cournape/Bento/doc/source/overview.rst

 ..     - Simpler, and more obvious behavior compared to distutils/setuptools for
 ..       simple projects

+Toydist is based on a declarative package description, which is parsed by the different build tools to do the actual work.
+There are currently two ways to create such a package description: by writing it from scratch, or by converting existing setup.py.

 Simple example
 --------------

-There are two ways to try out toydist: for a package written from scratch, or from conversion from existing setup.py.

 From scratch
 ~~~~~~~~~~~~